liquidlight/deployer-typo3-ci/README.md

 # Liquid Light Deployer

+This package is used by Liquid Light to deploy TYPO3 websites via Gitlab CI.

+---
-PHP Deployer package for deploying Liquid Light TYPO3 websites.
-It is best used withing Gitlab CI as it can utlise several environment variables.
+It is best used within Gitlab CI as it can utilise several environment variables.

-The bais for this is [PHP Deployer](https://deployer.org/), however a lot of functionality comes from [deployer-extended-typo3](https://github.com/sourcebroker/deployer-extended-typo3) and it's many meta-packages.
+The basis for this is [PHP Deployer](https://deployer.org/), however a lot of functionality comes from [deployer-extended-typo3](https://github.com/sourcebroker/deployer-extended-typo3) and it's many meta-packages.

 ## Options

 There are several settings [defined by default](./deployer/hosts) within this package for the most common hosts.

 ### Hosts